-Once properly configured, the 3102i can be placed in Command Mode.
+Once properly configured, the 3102 can be placed in Command Mode.
 Moves can only be performed while in Command Mode.
-Output words are used to command the axis, while the input words are used to report back its status.
+Output words are used to command the module, while the input words are used to report back the status of the module.
 As in Configuration Mode, the first eight of the sixteen I/O words are associated with axis 1, and the second eight words are associated with axis 2.
-Interpolated Move commands use all sixteen words.